Best Medicare Advantage Plans in Colorado (2026)

 HMO PROS AND CONS

 HMO Medicare Advantage plans require you to stay within their provider networks and get referrals from your primary care doctor before seeing specialists.
-While these restrictions limit your flexibility, you'll benefit from lower premiums and coordinated care that keeps your healthcare costs predictable.
-These plans work well for Colorado residents who want affordable coverage and don't mind having their primary care physician manage their healthcare decisions.
+These restrictions limit your flexibility, but you'll benefit from lower premiums and coordinated care that keeps your health care costs predictable.
+These plans work well for Colorado residents who want affordable coverage and don't mind having their primary care physician manage their health care decisions.

 Best Colorado HMO-POS Medicare Advantage Providers

-The benefit of HMO-POS plans is that they allow for out-of-network provider access.
+HMO-POS plans allow members to see out-of-network providers, adding flexibility that standard HMOs don't offer.
 Colorado has 16 HMO-POS plans from three providers.
-Seven of these have $0 monthly premiums, though the average premium rises to $45 due to added flexibility.
-Maximum out-of-pocket limits range from $2,900 to $6,750, averaging $4,547 annually, providing protection for members who occasionally seek care outside their network.
+Seven carry $0 monthly premiums, though the average premium rises to $45 for plans with added flexibility.
+Maximum out-of-pocket limits range from $2,900 to $6,750, averaging $4,547 annually.

-• Kaiser Permanente is the best Medicare Advantage provider in Colorado for HMO-POS plans with five options averaging $4,082 MOOP and a 4.5-star rating.
+• Kaiser Permanente is the best Colorado HMO-POS Medicare Advantage provider, with five plans averaging a $4,082 MOOP and a 4.5-star CMS rating.

 Kaiser Permanente4.50$74$4,08255.00